Spice on the Fringes of Times Square

 Well, the area serviced a completely different clientele back in the day.

 Located at 1604 Broadway were two theaters that easily could be mistaken for just one.
 The more obvious theater with the big marquee was Circus Cinema.
-It showed films for the heterosexual raincoat crowd throughout the 1970s and 1980s.
+After opening on March 2, 1971, with "Acts of Love," it showed films for the heterosexual raincoat crowd throughout the 1970s and 1980s.
 Somewhat obscurely located to its side was a completely different experience, "Big Top Theater."
-This was entered via a stairway just to the south that led to a separate theater above Circus Cinema.
-This catered to a same-sex clientele.
-So, the building catered to a broad spectrum of people looking for something a little different than "The Aristocats" and "Star Wars."
+This was entered via a stairway just to the south of the Circus Cinema entrance that led to a separate theater above Circus Cinema.
+This theater catered to a same-sex clientele.
+So, the building catered to a broad spectrum of society looking for something a little different than "The Aristocats" and "The Black Stallion" and "Star Wars."
+Business was good, but eventually, Disney began moving into the area in a big way and nothing has been the same since.

 Broadway at 49th Street, NYC, ca. 2020 (Google Street View). |